WebOfTrustInfo/rwot6-santabarbara/draft-documents/permissionless-replicating-decentralised-storage-network.md

 specification steps to be taken.
 We propose to handle this situation by allowing for nodes to load plugins for running application specific verification protocols.
 These are shown as "Plugin DApp X" in the figure.
-Once a received claim is verified it is saved in the local data storage and also passed to the gossip based replication protocol to make sure other nodes receive a copy.
+Once a received claim is verified, it is saved in the local data storage and also passed to the gossip based replication protocol to make sure other nodes receive a copy.

 ### Data Storage

-Finally, the local data storage will use a LevelDB database to store each claim keyed by the hash of the entire contents of the claim.
+Finally, the local data storage will use a database to store each claim keyed by the hash of the entire contents of the claim.
 This hash can be computed by the client sending the HTTP/PUT request and therefore the node does not need to return this to the client.
 The PUT requests can therefore be made asynchronous, and the client does not have to wait for the node to run the verification for the claim being written.

-The LevelDB store will also write to a reverse index to enable fast lookups for any updates to a claim.
+The database store will also write to a reverse index to enable fast lookups for any updates to a claim.

 The architecture presented above addresses one particular use case,